arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 # Building a simple GUI

-The program you are going to create in this tutorial will, on one hand, convert your portents board into a USB Host that will handle the connection with a monitor (externaly powered), and in the other hand, you will configure the Portenta  to display information from the board in the Monitor connected to it.
+This tutorial will guide you to build a basic user interface using the LVGL and the USBhost Libraries that you will have download using the Arduino Library Manager.
+The setup for this tutorial requires you to first to upload the finished sketch file to the Portenta board where it converts the board into a usb host Device.
+You will then connect the board to a USB-hub and connect an external monitor.
+Once the HUB is powered externally, a graphical user interface with a button and a text-field will be displayed on the screen.

 ![por_ard_lvgl_tutorial_steps](assets/por_ard_lvgl_tutorial_steps.svg)